-In my kitchen, I use white plates, mostly round ones.
-I think the color white is the best energy foundation for the beauty and nourishment of the food that is served on my plates.
+We think the color white is the best energy foundation for the beauty and nourishment of the food that is served.
 It's also worth noting that good restaurants almost always use white plates.
-To me, a clean white plate is like a fresh canvas waiting for the next masterpiece.
+To us, a clean white plate is like a fresh canvas waiting for the next masterpiece.

 But for your kitchen, the best choice will be based on your personal preference, unless you have a big collection of dishes on display.
 In this case, you will probably be happiest with colors that are appropriate for your kitchen decor scheme as well as for the bagua area the kitchen is located in.